Busso00/AML_ood_sem_segm/eval/README.md

 ## eval_forwardTime.py
 This function loads a model specified by '-m' and enters a loop to continuously estimate forward pass time (fwt) in the specified resolution.

+## Example
-## Usage example in "../Colab Notebook/StartScript_AML.ipynb"
+Usage example in "../Colab Notebook/StartScript_AML.ipynb"